wultra/sike-java/README.md

 KeyPair keyPairB = keyGenerator.generateKeyPair(Party.BOB);
 ```

-Bob transports his public key `keyPairB` to `ALICE`, who uses the public key for the encapsulation phase of the KEM:
+`BOB` transports his public key `keyPairB` to `ALICE`, who uses the public key for the encapsulation phase of the KEM:

 ```java
 Sike sike = new Sike(sikeParam);